-You can escape tourist mania by heading to the Owl House, a uniquely exquisite piece of architecture that is largely devoid of people (the heavens open up and angels sing) and set within the Villa Torlonia’s park, a gift to Mussolini from the Torlonia family.
+Well, the good news is you can escape tourist mania by heading to the Owl House, a uniquely exquisite piece of architecture that is largely devoid of people (the heavens open up and angels sing) and set within the Villa Torlonia’s park, a gift to Mussolini from the Torlonia family.

+This is crazy though.
 To find this magical wonderland of Architecture, all you have to do is walk along via XX Settembre, past the British Embassy, through the Porta Pia, and along via Nomentana.

+The Worst Part?
 There are no signs and it’s totally counterintuitive but no one wants to walk all the way to the owl house (go left of the villa and continue towards the back of the park.
 You won’t miss it with its distinctive architecture) just to go back to the main entrance to purchase tickets.

 Think Gaudi only with the weirdness volume turned down a bit.
 Sorry, but Gaudi is the king of weird ass architecture that we all love.

-The rather stern looking man at the door will validate your ticket and the rest is up to you.
+Watch out for the rather stern looking man at the door will validate your ticket and the rest is up to you.
 Just make sure you have your camera ready because the unique design elements and vibrant, stained glass windows are the stuff that Instagram dreams are made of.

 So rather than bore you with the nitty-gritty details, or ruin the surprise, I’m just gonna stop here and encourage you to visit this architectural treasure for yourself.

 ***If you have time, the gardens themselves are also worth a visit with charming walking paths, scenic ponds to admire with exotic delicately hanging over the edge of the water, and other distinctive buildings that include granite obelisks, statues, temples., and so much more.